Haggle1996/RevolutionPack/content/article/rev2changes.md

 Apatite | Spawns in large, rare veins between y-level 56 and 184.
 Cadmium | Spawns in layered veins between y-level 2 and 14.
 Indium | Spawns in layered veins between y-level 6 and 18.
-Fluorite | Spawns in large motherloads between y-level 3 and 13 with large tendrils spreading out for long distances.
+Fluorite | Spawns in large motherlodes between y-level 3 and 13 with large tendrils spreading out for long distances.
 Magnetite | Spawns in large, rare veins between y-level 76 and 98.
 Calcite | Spawns in rare veins between y-level 42 and 58.
 Certus Quartz | Spawns with charged certus quarts in vertical veins between y-level 76 and 52.